Kalsubai peak trek

 How to reach Kalsubai peak trek

 People and interested devotees like to visit the mountain, no matter how much the scale is.
-Well featured trekking routes are available to reach the destination mountain.
+Well-featured trekking routes are available to reach the destination mountain.
 The village base, Bari is the starting point leading the route through the face of the eastern mountain.
-The route features a river named as Waki River, nearby which lies the Hanuman temple.
-This temple is said to be a testing ground for the tired trekkers.
+The route features a river named Waki River, nearby which lies the Hanuman temple.
+This temple is said to be a testing ground for tired trekkers.
 They take a break at this point and get ready to cover the final part of their trekking journey to reach the hilltop.
 The route rises from behind the temple and is a combination of both easy and hard rocky slopes.
-In the past, many footfalls have been reported due to which the government had built up iron ladders recently along the slopes to assist the trekkers for a safe journey.
-Additionally, there is another route which goes via Indore.
+In the past, many footfalls have been reported due to which the government had built up iron ladders recently along the slopes to assist the trekkers in a safe journey.
+Additionally, there is another route that goes via Indore.
 This is less explored as many people are unaware of it.
 This route is safe enough for the trekkers that provide a long iron chain and stone steps for climbing assistance.

 - Umbrella falls– this is magical falls dashing through the slopes downstream formed from the lake of Arthur.